 - i.
-Bank rate policy ii.
-Cash reserve ratio and iii.
-Open market operations (IIFL Securities Ltd 2018). - ?
-Raise economic growth rates across the localization data of scientific and technological revolution. ?
-Equitable distribution of national income, which would contribute to the improvement of the living standards of citizens. ?
-Lift the country out of the recession phase to the process of economic recovery. ?
-Improve the financial, monetary and banking sector performance. ?
-Alleviate the external debt and debt limit pressure on the national economy.
-The most important and commonly used method to control inflation is monetary policy of the Central Bank.
-Most central banks use high interest rates as the traditional way to fight or prevent inflation. production and create new employment opportunities. - ?
-Dismantling some of the public sector and privatization of enterprises, due to the state's inability to manage efficiently for the benefit of the middle class in the society. ?
-Development and expansion of public services (education -education -health).
+Bank rate policy - ii.
+Cash reserve ratio and - iii.
+Open market operations (IIFL Securities Ltd 2018). - Raise economic growth rates across the localization data of scientific and technological revolution. - Equitable distribution of national income, which would contribute to the improvement of the living standards of citizens. - Lift the country out of the recession phase to the process of economic recovery. - Improve the financial, monetary and banking sector performance. - Alleviate the external debt and debt limit pressure on the national economy. - Encourage the private sector and increase its participation in the national economy to growth production and create new employment opportunities.

+- Dismantling some of the public sector and privatization of enterprises, due to the state's inability to manage efficiently for the benefit of the middle class in the society. - Development and expansion of public services (education education health).

-13 e) Conceptual Framework
+e) Conceptual Framework